-HOW TO GET INTO ACTING:
+HOW TO GET INTO ACTING

-To begin from the beginning, I would suggest that he/she start in school and/or community plays, any short films and/or student films as well.
-Short films & student films can be found on ActorsAccess.com, and several Facebook acting groups.
+To begin from the beginning, I would suggest that you start in school and/or community plays, any short films and/or student films as well.
+Short films & student films can be found under Breakdowns on ActorsAccess.com, and several Facebook acting groups.
 Submit to be an extra on major films & tv shows.
 Being an extra gives people a good idea on how things work on big budget sets.

 Continuous training is absolutely necessary.
 Not just in generalized acting (how to breakdown a script, etc..), but also on-camera technique, improvisation, commercial acting vs theatrical acting, cold-reading, the business of being an actor, etc… There are many aspects to learn as an actor.